asmithh/transcription/README.md

 **PLEASE DO NOT EDIT THIS VIRTUAL ENVIRONMENT ON YOUR OWN**

+### TSV version:
 You can run the script with this syntax:
 `python3 transcribe_interview.py -i $INFILE -o $OUTFILE -c $CONFIG_FILE`

 `INFILE` should be a .mp3 file with your audio you'd like to transcribe.

 `OUTFILE` should be a .tsv file that has a name you'll successfully associate with your input audio (`test.tsv` may not be ideal, for example)

+`CONFIG_FILE` is optional; if you don't include a config file it will default to the one that's included with this code.

+### VTT version:
+You can run the script with this syntax:
+`python3 vtt_transcribe_interview.py -i $INFILE -o $OUTFILE -c $CONFIG_FILE`

+`INFILE` should be a .mp3 file with your audio you'd like to transcribe.

+`OUTFILE` should be a .vtt file that has a name you'll successfully associate with your input audio (`test.vtt` may not be ideal, for example)

 `CONFIG_FILE` is optional; if you don't include a config file it will default to the one that's included with this code.